 To discharge the flavor that’s been confined in rosemary throughout the drying process, just rub the dried rosemary between your hands or grind them before putting them to the dish.
 In addition, adding the dried herbs early in the process of cooking helps release its flavor.

-2. What to Do When Fresh or Dried Rosemary is not Available?
+2. What to Do When Neither Fresh nor Dried Rosemary Is Available?

-The above tip is useful if you do not have any fresh sprigs available but have dried ones instead.
-If you’re in a situation where neither fresh nor dried herbs is at hand, then you may be pleased to know that herbs such as sage, thyme and savory can replace dried or chopped rosemary in numerous recipes.
+What if you’re in a situation where neither fresh nor dried rosemary is available?
+Are there any reasonable substitutes?
+You will be pleased to learn that herbs such as thyme, bay leaves, and savory can replace rosemary in numerous recipes.

 Rosemary is a robust, evergreen herb that’s fragrant and vigorous.
 The needle-like vegetation is beset with aromatic oils that are released in sauces, soups and stews.
 Drying rosemary can aid you in capturing that pleasant flavor and that aroma.